 If you’ve heard anything about the MH751 before reading this review, chances are you’ve heard how comfortable the headset is.
 It really is one of its strongest suits.

-The foam ear cushions don’t have a particularly thick player of padding, but it still doesn’t leave anything to be desired when worn.
-And there’s even a spongy layer of padding on the driver wall that prevents your ears from coming into contact with the driver should they somehow manage to sneak past the ear cushions.
+The foam ear cushions don’t have a particularly thick layer of padding, but it still doesn’t leave anything to be desired when worn.
+There’s even a spongy layer of padding on the driver wall that prevents your ears from coming into contact with the driver should they somehow manage to sneak past the ear cushions.

 What’s more, Cooler Master has managed to construct the headset so that the clamping force is just right.
 You get the feeling that the headset is hugging your head like a pillow, yet it still manages to establish a good sense of stability.
 Consequently, even though the ear cushions are covered by a leatherette layer, your ears don’t sweat or get hot like they would with other leatherette headsets.